 Once again, note that First Aid can only help repair some small disk errors.

 Still no use after running First Aid?
 Your startup disk may have serious errors.
 Apart from that, don't forget the firmware problem will also bring about your M1 MacBook Air that's not turning on.

 Firmware is a software program or set of instructions programmed on a hardware device.
 With firmware updates, improvements will be made to the functionality of the hardware devices and may help you reboot your M1 Mac.

-To update the firmware, you need to reset your unbootable M1 Mac, which also means reviving your M1 Mac.
+To update the firmware, you need to reset your unbootable M1 MacBook, which also means reviving your M1 Mac.

-Then, you can feel relax to reinstall macOS on your M1 Mac.
+Then, you can feel relax to reinstall macOS Big Sur on your M1 Mac.

 You need to send your M1 Mac to the Apple Authorized Service store for a repair.

 M1 MacBook Air that's not turning on is an intractable issue due to the complex and unseen causes.
 And data loss happens once you cannot turn on M1 MacBook or M1 Mac mini.
 This post offers you a complete guide to help you fix your unbootable M1 MacBook.
 Moreover, it also supplies some tricks to avoid data loss in such a situation.